ApryseSDK/webviewer-salesforce/README.md

 cd webviewer-salesforce
 ```

+3. Extract `WebViewer.zip`, `cd` to the directory the contents were extracted
-3. Extract `WebViewer.zip`, and run the following optimization script:
+into, and run the following optimization script:

 ```
 $ npm run optimize